 If we were going to spend a “perfect” day in Disney’s Animal Kingdom, the touring plan in this post would be how we would do it, including how to minimize waits for Pandora – World of Avatar.
 These are the attractions we would do, the restaurants at which we’d dine, the zoological exhibits we’d see, and the trails we’d explore.
 This post continues our series of single-day itineraries designed to answer the frequently asked question, “what would you do if you only had one day in ____ Disney park?”

-This Animal Kingdom touring plan was last updated on May 27, 2017 with a revised full day itinerary after our experience in Pandora – World of Avatar.
-Before that, it was updated to account for the new Animal Kingdom After Dark entertainment.
+This Animal Kingdom touring plan was last updated on December 12, 2017 and features a full day itinerary including Pandora – World of Avatar.
+It has also been updated to account for Animal Kingdom After Dark entertainment.
 Thanks to nighttime entertainment and attractions, plus Rivers of Light, and Pandora – World of Avatar, Animal Kingdom is now unquestionably a full-day park.

 This post assumes moderate crowds at Animal Kingdom; actual crowds will vary.
 Consult our When to Visit Walt Disney World post to determine how bad crowds might actually be, or to plan your visit.
 If you’re looking for something more comprehensive to plan every aspect of your Walt Disney World vacation, from where to purchase discount tickets to transportation to what to pack and more, read our Walt Disney World Trip Planning Guide.